rich335z/zFAM/Installation-Git.md

         git remote add upstream git://github.com/walmart/zFAM.git

 1. In the working directory, there is a script named `Git2zos.exec`.
 This script will create a PDSE associated with each folder in the working directory and copy the respective files into those PDSE's.
-To run the script, first identify the values to be used for **@srclib_prfx@** and **@source_vrsn@** are described in Step 7.
+To run the script, first identify the values to be used for **@srclib_prfx@** and **@source_vrsn@** as described in Step 7.
 These values will be passed as arguments on the script invocation. _From within the working directory_, issue the command like so (the arguments are not case-sensitive):

         Git2zos.exec 'YOUR.SOURCELIB.PREFIX' 'V010000'